 My healing journey began when I picked up a pen and let my words flow as ugly as I felt.
 Then I wrote it all again, in search of moments I was "strong enough" in a plot I was powerless to define.
 Each new draft was a just little brighter than the last, and eventually, I began sharing:

-...about the whirlwind experience of expat life in Asia with little kids, and the time we lived among the majestic Tetons in Wyoming, and how a simple shift in perspective transformed my life.
+The whirlwind experience of expat life in Asia with little kids, the time we lived among the majestic Tetons in Wyoming, and how a simple shift in perspective transformed my life.

 I blogged, shared on social media, published articles, and leaned into the discomfort of writing so openly with the hope that my words could help just one.
 Ultimately, I felt my healing come full circle with every connection I made by owning my story per the work of Brené Brown.
 Indeed, loving myself through that process is the bravest thing I've ever done.

 Word-by-word, or “Bird by bird,” as Anne Lamott’s literary wisdom assured me through countless bad first drafts and many years, I wrote scars beautiful with a narrative of resilience in my forthcoming memoir, To Be WHOLE: A Journey from Struggle to Hope.